 Seek grants, contracts, or other funding and partnership opportunities to support extension programs.

-Carry out other duties as outlined by the County Extension Director and the District Extension Director.
+Carry out other duties as outlined by the County Extension Directors and the District Extension Director.

-In the event of an emergency, all Seminole County employees are considered essential personnel and may be required to perform alternate duties.
+In the event of an emergency, all Flagler County employees are considered essential personnel and may be required to perform alternate duties.
+(If applicable.)